-Loud and clear and in all caps off course!Just as I answered one of my friends a few months ago while conversing and arguing about one of his ideologies to be stated as all feminists are some kinds of Nazi (partly derived from the word FEMINAZI )!!
-Eventually he came to a point when he asked the ultimate question “are you a feminist too?!”
+Loud and clear and in all caps of course!Just as I answered one of my friends a few months ago while conversing and arguing about one of his ideologies to be stated as all feminists are some kinds of Nazi (partly derived from the word FEMINAZI )!!
+Eventually, he came to a point when he asked the ultimate question “are you a feminist too?!”
 Obviously with a few exclamation signs.
 As if it came to him as a shock!!
 As if just then I scared him with a thought he wasn’t expecting!
 You too?!
 How?
 Why?
-You seemed caring and sensitive (or may be I knew wrong)!
+You seemed caring and sensitive (or maybe I knew wrong)!

-For me, every woman who left house for education that is beyond the need of household calculation and daily need of writing list of groceries is a feminist.
+For me, every woman who left the house for education that is beyond the need for household calculation and daily need of writing a list of groceries is a feminist.
 Every woman that went out to earn is a feminist.
 Every woman that chose to live their life with a minimum basic standard on their choices and decided not to be treated like a doormat is a feminist.
-Woman who works outside home, or the home maker, married woman or the single woman, woman with kids or no kids, religious/ atheist/ silent everybody can be feminists at a certain point even if they don’t consider coming out strongly as one!
+A woman who works outside the home, or the homemaker, married woman or the single woman, a woman with kids or no kids, religious/ atheist/ silent everybody can be feminists at a certain point even if they don’t consider coming out strongly as one!

-Whatever the situation is, my point of view goes towards a position where as a woman or man has the right to choose for herself/ himself.
+Whatever the situation is, my point of view goes towards a position whereas a woman or man has the right to choose for herself/ himself.
 It’s my life at the end.
-Despite of the social, political, economical factors, I must have the right to decide what I want in my life.
+Despite the social, political, economical factors, I must have the right to decide what I want in my life.
 Do I want kids or not!
 If I do then when?
 Do I want to become an entrepreneur?
 Or a 9-5 working woman?
-Or do I choose to be a home maker.
-Not to judge a home maker because statistically, what a home maker does in one year is worthy of a lot more than a lot of working men/ women earn considering their workload of the tasks of a nurse, babysitter, cook, cleaner, organizer, psychotherapist, healer, dress designer, interior designer, negotiator, mediator and so on.
+Or do I choose to be a homemaker?
+Not to judge a homemaker because statistically, what a homemaker does in one year is worthy of a lot more than a lot of working men/ women earn considering their workload of the tasks of a nurse, babysitter, cook, cleaner, organizer, psychotherapist, healer, dress designer, interior designer, negotiator, mediator and so on.

 “My parents didn’t love me less because I was born a daughter.
 When I was 8, I was confused being called “bossy” because I wanted to direct the plays that we would put on for our parents.
 But the boys were not.
 When at 14, I started to be sexualized by certain elements of the media; when at 15 my girlfriends started dropping out of their beloved sports team because they didn’t want to appear muscly; when at 18 my male friends were unable to express their feelings; I decided that I was a feminist.
 For the record, FEMINISM by definition is the belief that MEN and WOMEN should have equal RIGHTS and OPPORTUNITIES.
 How can we affect change in the world when only half of it is invited or feel welcome to participate in the conversation!
 Both men and women should feel free to be sensitive.
 Both men and women should feel free to be strong.
 It is time that we all perceive gender on a spectrum instead of two sets of opposing ideals.
 All that is needed for the forces of evil to triumph is for good men and women to do nothing.
 If not me, who?
 If not now, when?
 And if you still hate the world, it is not the word that is important; it’s the idea and the ambition behind it.
 If we stop defining each other by what we are not, and start defining ourselves by who we are, we can all be freer”.